Here is a technical guide for a beauty salon design: functional and distribution layouts together with a practical example

 The functionality of the beauty salon is determined by adequate spaces arrangement, equipment and accessories distribution and efficient flows in the workspace.

-If you need to design a beauty salon in a hotel or a gym, you are reading the right article
+If you need to design a beauty salon in a hotel or a gym, then you are reading the right article

 Beauty salon design: functional and distributional layouts